 Forty-seven days is the average time to close a loan, but eager consumers expect a much quicker turnaround.
-Now, advanced technology can reduce the time and cost of securing a mortgage and even ensure same-day approvals.
+Using an AI platform such as Capacity, mortgage companies can reduce the time and cost of securing a mortgage and even ensure same-day approvals.

 Artificial intelligence (AI) and automation, in particular, speed up the time-consuming tasks of gathering, reviewing, and verifying mortgage documents.
 The entire mortgage process becomes an assembly line that increases productivity and communication and improves the customer experience with technologies like chatbot functionality.